HamidKarimi-Rouzbahani/mrc-cbu-openscience-2021/_episodes/text-lesson_1.md

 ---
 > ## Discussion `120 min`
-> This session will cover contents about different aspects of research culture.
+> This session will cover contents about different aspects of Research Culture.
 {: .discussion}